-Enzymes aid in digestion and if not available in the right amounts can cause all sorts of problems
+enzymesand if not available in the right amounts can cause all sorts of problems.

 Digestive enzymes are proteins specially tailored to break down foods into nutrients that your body can then readily digest.
 The human body produces some 22 different digestive enzymes.
 Many more are found in the fruits, vegetables, meats, grains, and other foods.
 A number of digestive enzymes--from both plants and animals--are also sold as supplements.